earthly/website/blog/_posts/2023-10-26-python-c-extension.md

 };
 ~~~

-- This snippet defines a `PyModuleDef` structure named `merge_mod`.
-- `PyModuleDef` represents the module we're creating.
+- Next we define a module (`PyModuleDef`) structure named `merge_mod` representing the module we are creating.
-- The elements in this structure are:
 - `PyModuleDef_HEAD_INIT`: A required boilerplate initialization.
 - `"core"`: The name of our module.
 - `"core module"`: A documentation string for our module.
 - `-1`: Refers to the size of the module state in bytes, with `-1` indicating module-level state only.
 - `merge_funcs`: The previously defined array of methods.

-- The remaining `NULL` optional values.
+Everything, after that is optional, so we pass NULL for now.

-### 3. Defining our init function
+### 3. Defining Our Init Function

 ~~~{.c caption="bind.c"}
 PyMODINIT_FUNC PyInit_core( void )